Enchantment Peak

 Enchantment Peak is an 8538 ft granite summit located in Chelan County of Washington state.
 Enchantment Peak is part of The Enchantments within the Alpine Lakes Wilderness.
 Enchantment Peak belongs to the Stuart Range which is subset of the Cascade Range.
 Enchantment Peak is situated midway between Prusik Peak to its east, and Aasgard Pass and Dragontail Peak to the west.
-Precipitation runoff drains into Icicle Creek, a tributary of the Wenatchee River.
+Precipitation runoff drains to Icicle Creek which is a tributary of the Wenatchee River.

 Climate

-Most weather fronts originate in the Pacific Ocean, and travel east toward the Cascade Mountains.
-As fronts approach, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades (Orographic lift).
+Weather fronts originating in the Pacific Ocean travel east toward the Cascade Mountains.
+As fronts approach, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snow onto the Cascades (Orographic lift).
 As a result, the Cascades experience high precipitation, especially during the winter months in the form of snowfall.
+Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.
 During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
-Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.